joelhawksley/identity/components/slides.md

 ^ S In each case, we're doing three things:

-^ S assigning a class name,
+^ S Setting a class name,

-^ S picking an icon, and setting a label.
+^ S icon, and label

 ---